 The board is conducting an investigation, begun April 26, of McClendon’s personal borrowings from some of the company’s biggest financiers.
 Chesapeake hasn’t said when the board will finish the internal inquiry.
 Probes also are under way at the Internal Revenue Service and the U.S. Securities and Exchange Commission.

 McClendon, 53, co-founded Chesapeake in 1989 with 10 employees and $50,000 in cash, building the company into the largest U.S. gas producer by embracing intensive drilling techniques overlooked by major international energy explorers.
 Chesapeake remained the top U.S. gas supplier until June 2010, when Exxon Mobil Corp.
-(XOM) acquired XTO Energy.
+(XOM:US) acquired XTO Energy.

 Gas futures traded in New York plunged 46 percent to $2.354 per million British thermal units, the lowest second-quarter average in 13 years.
 U.S. gas production rose 4.4 percent in May from a year earlier to the highest since at least 1973, Energy Department figures showed.
 Gas output has continued to climb as explorers accelerated efforts to harvest byproducts such as ethane, a plastics ingredient that commands higher prices.